 In addition, two elementary schools are located on or near Lehigh Street: Mesa Elementary and Bear Creek Elementary.
 More than 300 students bike to the Mesa, Bear Creek and Southern Hills schools, representing 26% of the schools’ enrollment, and many others walk, scooter, and skateboard.
 The city has heard from parents with students at Mesa and Bear Creek Elementary that Lehigh Street is difficult to cross and that a paved connection is needed through Bear Creek Park.
 The city partnered with BVSD to develop plans for the project and received funding from the national Safe Routes to School program.

 As Lehigh Street is a popular north-south route, this project serves an important role in helping Boulder’s transportation system enable people of all ages and abilities to get where they want to go by foot or bike and creating safer streets for all.

-The planned changes will make travel safer and more comfortable on Lehigh Street in several ways.
+The changes make travel safer and more comfortable on Lehigh Street in several ways.
 First, the pedestrian crossing treatments will reduce the distance that people crossing the street are exposed to motor vehicles, reducing the risk of a collision.
 Second, the buffered bike lanes also offer more space dedicated for bicyclists and the buffers on both sides of the bike lanes reduce risk by providing greater separation from parked vehicle doors opening as well as from motor vehicle traffic in the travel lanes.
-Third, the paved multi-use path through Bear Creek will provide a safer crossing through the park, which is currently designated by informal mud trails.
+Third, the paved multi-use path through Bear Creek provides a safer crossing through the park, which was previously designated by informal mud trails.

 More than 300 students regularly bike to the Mesa, Bear Creek and Southern Hills schools, representing 26% of the schools’ enrollment.